joelfuller2016/FLUJO/PROJECT_PLAN.md

 The MCP-first approach prioritizes the most foundational capabilities - intelligent reasoning and decision-making - which will enhance ALL other features.
 This eliminates execution paralysis while building true intelligence into the platform from the ground up.

 **Next Steps**:
-1. 🧠 Begin task-381: MCP-Reasoner Integration (Issue #5)
+1. 🧠 **Review Task B1 Breakdown**: Examine detailed implementation considerations above
-2. 📊 Track progress through task management system (req-43)
+2. 📊 **Validate Prerequisites**: Check MCP server availability and FlowExecutor architecture
-3. 🔄 Complete Category B for intelligent foundations
+3. 🔄 **Begin Implementation**: Start with task-381 (mcp-reasoner Integration)
-4. 🚀 Progress through Categories C-E with enhanced reasoning capabilities
+4. 🚀 **Track Progress**: Use task management system (req-43) for systematic progress

 For questions or modifications to this plan, please open an issue or contact the development team.

 ---

 *Last Updated: June 2025*
-*Version: 3.0 - MCP-First Prioritization*
+*Version: 4.0 - MCP-First with Detailed Task Breakdown*
 *Status: Active Development - Category B Priority*
 *Task Management: Request ID req-43*
 *Current Task: task-381 (mcp-reasoner Integration)*